 By David Stockman.
 Posted On Monday, September 24th, 2018

 Well, even JPMorgan got that right.
-Over the weekend a carbon unit identified as the banks' "cross-asset strategist" (say what?) warned that investors should brace for a boo-b00 by the Donald with respect to the China trade skirmish conflict war:
+Over the weekend a carbon unit identified as the banks' "cross-asset strategist" (say what?) warned that investors should brace for a boo-b00 by the Donald with respect to the China trade war:

 The other concern is that US economic and equity market resilience despite tariffs will embolden the President on all geopolitical fronts—autos, NAFTA and particularly Iran—and thus risk a major miscalculation from sanctions that are tough to calibrate.